 - Create great enticing graphics.
 You need to stand out above all the other posts — not just your competition!
 Use only sharp, quality graphics and videos.
 For instance, videos and animated gifs are more eye-catching than static, still photographs.
 I like Canva.com.
 It’s a free graphics tool and they have all the templates you need.
 Use the 800 x 800 standard social media graphic template for all the networks.

 - Don’t use the same images over an over again.
 You don’t want to be boring.
 There are plenty of free-use graphics out there.
 I like Pixabay.com.

 - Change your social media cover graphics to reflect the holidays.
-I’d do this in late October.
-Keep an eye on your competition to see when they’ve switched over to the holiday mode.
+I’d do this immediately!
+Furthermore, keep an eye on your competition to see when they’ve switched over to the holiday mode.
 Use Canva to create original, stand-out cover graphics.